silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Customise_CMS_Menu.md

 ```

 In order to localize the menu title in different languages, use the
-`<classname>.MENUTITLE` entity name, which is automatically created when running
+`<classname>.MENUTITLE_CMS6` entity name, which is automatically created when running
 the i18n text collection.

 For more information on language and translations, please refer to the